 ORIGIN CODE Field 419-DJ CORRESPONDING SERIAL Field 454-EK DESCRIPTION 1 Unique ONYSRx # Written - Prescriptions prescribed in NY will be on Official New York Prescription forms with a designated serial number to use.
-1 2222222 Written - Prescriptions prescribed from out-of-state practitioners or by practitioners within a federal institution (e.g., US Department of Veterans Affairs) or Indian Reservation.
+1 ZZZZZZZZ Written - Prescriptions prescribed from out-of-state practitioners or by practitioners within a federal institution (e.g., US Department of Veterans Affairs) or Indian Reservation.
 2 99999999 Telephone - Prescriptions obtained via oral instructions or interactive voice response using a telephone.
 2 SSSSSSSS Telephone - Fiscal orders for supplies obtained via oral instructions using a telephone.
 3 EEEEEEE Electronic - Prescriptions obtained via SCRIPT or HL7 standard transactions, or electronically within closed systems.
-4 Unique ONYSRx # Facsimile - ONYSRx Prescriptions obtained via fax machine transmission.
+4 Unique ONYSRx # Facsimile - non-controlled ONYSRx Prescriptions and fiscal orders obtained via fax machine transmission.
 4 SSSSSSS Facsimile - Fiscal orders for supplies not on a ONYSRx obtained via fax machine transmission.
-4 NNNNNNN Facsimile - Prescriptions obtained via fax machine transmission for nursing home patients (excluding controlled substances) in accordance with written procedures approved by the medical or other authorized board of the facility.
-5 ттттттт Pharmacy - this value is used to cover any situation where a new Rx number needs to be created from an existing valid prescription such as traditional transfers, intra-chain transfers, file buys, software upgrades/migration, and any reason necessary to give it a new number.
-5 99999999 Pharmacy - this value is appropriate for "Pharmacy dispensing" when applicable such as non-patient specific orders, BTC (behind the counter), Plan B, established protocols, etc. 5 DDDDDDD Pharmacy - this value is used to cover prescriptions dispensed as Medically Necessary during a Declared State of Emergency (excluding controlled substances).
+4 NNNNNNN Facsimile - non-controlled prescriptions obtained via fax machine transmission for nursing home patients (a.k.a."roster billing") in accordance with written procedures approved by the medical or other authorized board of the facility.
+5 ттттттт Pharmacy - this value is used to cover any situation where a new Rx number needs to be created from an existing valid prescription such as traditional transfers, intra-chain transfers, file buys, software upgrades/migration, and any lawful reason necessary to give it a new number.
+5 99999999 Pharmacy - this value is appropriate for "Pharmacy dispensing" when applicable such as standing or other non-patient specific orders (immunizations, naloxone), OTC emergency contraception, established protocols, lab specimen collection, Clinical laboratory Improvement Amendments (CLIA)-waived testing, or other pharmacist's authority to prescribe, etc. 5 DDDDDDD Pharmacy - this value is used to cover prescriptions dispensed as "Medically Necessary during a Declared State of Emergency" (excluding controlled substances).